 The final task in system-to-system integration involves configuring the SSO elements for communication.
-The following items need to be exchanged / setup in order for this to happen.
+The following items need to be exchanged/set up for this to happen.

 This is the sign-in URL for the 3rd partner IdP.
-XTRM need this URL to add to their web configuration bindings.
+XTRM needs this URL to add to their web configuration bindings.
 Example: https://vendor.com/idp/login

 This is the sign-out URL for the 3rd partner IdP.
-XTRM need this URL to add to their web configuration bindings.
+XTRM needs this URL to add to their web configuration bindings.
 Example: https://vendor.com/idp/logout

 This needs to be installed in the XTRM SSO server in order to exchange SAML information with the 3rd partner IdP.